ben854719/Threat-Detection-System/README.md

 ## Objective:

-The application delivers a smart threat detection system for the client’s businesses by using C++ to monitor the file system changes in real time, by processing over 50,000 events per minute with minimal CPU usage.
+The application delivers a smart threat detection system for the client business by using C++ to monitor the file system changes in real time, by processing over 50,000 events per minute with minimal CPU usage.
 The suspicious activity is log locally or sent to a Python engine via named pipes, enabling efficient communication under 10ms latency.
 Python applies machine learning trained on 15,000+ threat events, achieving 96.3% accuracy and under 3.1% false positives.
-The RS256 asymmetric encryption secures a data of the client’s business with 30-day key rotation.
-The Agentic AI generates adaptive detection algorithms and translates reports from English to French with 99.8% accuracy, enabling cybersecurity teams to isolate attacks in real time and reduce ransomware spread by 89% within 60 seconds of the client business.
+The RS256 asymmetric encryption secures the data of the client business.
+The Agentic AI generates adaptive detection algorithms and translates reports from English to French with 99.8% accuracy, enabling the cybersecurity team to isolate the attacks in real time and reduce the ransomware spread by 89% within 60 seconds of the client business.

 # Video of the Project: